brianchin-sudo/toga/docs/how-to/contribute/code.rst

 Set up your development environment
 ===================================

-First, ensure that you have Python 3 and pip installed.
+First test, ensure that you have Python 3 and pip installed.
 To do this, run:

 .. tabs::